angel-carvajal/match-observable/README.md

 Import  the module using typescript or require it using plain javascript.

-This module exporta only a function to implement a comparison between an observable and an array of values, producing a promise that resolves if there is a match or rejects if not.
+This module exports only a function to implement a comparison between an observable and an array of values, producing a promise that resolves if there is a match or rejects if not.
 It has the following signature:
 ```
 function matchObservable<T>(
     obs$: Observable<T>,